VolcanoidsModding/VolcWiki/coding/GuideData/Guides/Getting Started/BasicMod.md

 # Shortcut `sceneLoaded` Methods:

-All of these are the same as doing `OnSceneLoaded(Scene scene, LoadSceneMode loadSceneMode)` and checking the scene name against specific targets.<br>
+All of these are the same as doing `OnSceneLoaded(Scene scene, LoadSceneMode loadSceneMode)` and checking the scene name against specific targets.<br/>
 They are easier to use as you don't have to worry about the `sceneLoaded` event.

 #### `OnMainMenuLoaded`